 Where to Eat in Zagan

 My hometown is teeming with awesome restaurants for you to try all the culinary delights that this region offers.
 International cuisine is also available if you would prefer, but you really must try the local dishes to get the full experience here.
+Kepler was already mentioned and here are some other places worth trying in Zagan:

 This is a great place for cheap eats as it’s more of a takeaway vendor.
 Still, the food is delicious and very traditional.
 All the usual dishes are on offer, and you can even buy produce to cook for yourselves at home.
 The name of the establishment literally translates as “home cooked lunches”.
 I want to order myself some pierogi right now!